-Dordt College is committed to providing the information and resources necessary to help every student achieve educational success.
-To accomplish this goal, the financial aid staff will consider each student's individual needs.
+Dordt University is committed to providing the information and resources necessary to help every student achieve educational success.
+To accomplish this goal the financial aid staff will consider each student’s individual needs.

-A comprehensive code of conduct detailing permissible and impermissible activities has been provided to all Dordt College officers, employees, and agents affiliated with this college and may be reviewed at www.dordt.edu/publications/loans_code_of_conduct.pdf.
+A comprehensive code of conduct detailing permissible and impermissible activities has been provided to all Dordt University officers, employees, and agents affiliated with this college and may be reviewed in the Loan Code of Conduct.